 In 2014, Seasource Group began collaborating with established filmmakers Todd Tinkham and Ben Turney to create a web series profiling some of our state’s most remarkable ocean conservationists.
 We’ve uncovered a tightly connected community of powerhouses who support one another through thick and thin (mostly thin).
-Despite endless policy blows to marine mammal protections, petitions to allow offshore oil drilling and fracking, and repeals on clean water and air protections, they banter and persevere with joy and sparkle.
+Despite endless policy blows to marine mammal protections, petitions to allow seismic testing and offshore oil drilling and fracking, & repeals on clean water and air protections, they banter and persevere with joy and sparkle.

 A tiny handful of the leaders who’ve fallen under our lens include:

 Keith Rittmaster, one of the world’s most dedicated and joyful whale and dolphin researchers.
 Born to be wild, Keith rides around Beaufort, NC on a motorbike bedecked by a decorative dolphin fin crafted from a surfboard skeg.
-He’s usually heading to work in a tiny trailer-lab with no running water.
-It’s only a slight exaggeration to say that his office might as well be in the middle of the Amazon.
-This year, he procured a portajohn, a boon for work conditions there at the Cape Lookout Studies Program lab in the woods.
+He’s usually heading to work at his Cape Lookout Studies Program lab in the woods.
 Guitar solos flow from the stereo as he and biologist, Josh Summers ingeniously MacGuyver mechanisms for safely cataloguing and storing giant whale bones and skeletons.
 Congratulations to Keith and Josh for winning 2017 Peer Recognition Awards from the Smithsonian Institute.
-Help Keith and his colleagues progress beyond the portalet by donating to their bricks and mortar Cetacean Education Center project!
+Help Keith and his colleagues learn more, teach us more, and conserve more by donating here.